 Remember, these are customers who have already indicated an interest in your product – there’s no reason you shouldn’t be trying to sell them!

 So, are you ready to convert your store visitors?
-Then connect your ecommerce store with GetResponse and start selling more products today!
+Then connect your ecommerce store with GetResponse and start sending cart-abandonment emails today.

 Be sure to check out more articles on abandoned cart emails: